temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 At this point you should have a server running on `localhost:7233` and a web interface at <http://localhost:8233>.
 A default Namespace has also been created.

-Run individual commands to interact with the local Temporal server.
+Run individual commands to interact with the local Temporal Server.

 ```bash
 temporal operator namespace list